Sailias/bitcoin_payable/README.md

       config.currency = :usd # Default currency

-      # This will consider payments in the mempool as paid
-      config.zero_tx = true

-      # A payment will be considered paid afther this confirmations
+      # A payment will be considered paid after this number of confirmations
       # set to 1,2,3,4,5 or 6
       config.confirmations = 3

+      # This will consider transactions in the mempool as well as transactions
+      # with less than BitcoinPayable.config.confirmations confirmations as paid
+      # Your model will be notified if the transaction finally doesn't reach
+      # the desired number of confirmations.
+      config.zero_tx = true

-      # webhooks
+      # Webhooks
       config.allowwebhooks = true
       config.auto_calculate_rate_every = 5.hours # Only when webhooks are enabled
       config.webhook_domain = "domain.com"       # No subdomains or IPs supported
       config.webhook_port = "3000"               # Let empty if it's not needed

       # The rate for Bitcoin you'll be using to calculate prices
       # :last               The last market's price